canonical/ubuntu-pro-client/README.md

 ## Architecture
-Ubuntu Advantage client, hereafter "UA client", is python3-based command line utility.
+Ubuntu Advantage client, hereafter "UA client", is a python3-based command line utility.
 It provides a CLI to attach, detach, enable, disable and check status of support related services.